aerospike-examples/aerospike-modeling/README.md

 }
 ```

-In the example the following happens:
+The following happens in this example:
  * Initialize a collection of 6 Pac-Man high scores
  * Get the scores, sorted by date, then sorted by rank
  * Expland the top scores list to 100 with 94 new randomly generated elements